Improved Bounds for the Freiman-Ruzsa Theorem: Barriers to Improved Bounds

 Thus, in order to obtain $\bbH(Z_{\sigma_1^2}+Z_{\sigma_2^2}) - \bbH(Z_{\sigma_1^2}) = O(1)$, we would need to take $\sigma_2^2 = O(d^{-1}\sigma_1^2)$, but then $\bbH(Z_{\sigma_1^2}) - \bbH(Z_{\sigma_2^2}) = \Omega(d\log(d))$.
 A similar estimate holds when considering uniform distributions on $d$-dimensional convex progressions instead of Gaussians.

 This observation does not, on its own, prohibit the possibility of using almost-periods as part of a proof of Conjecture \ref{PFR}.
-However, we believe that without any new ideas, the methods used in this paper are unlikely to yield a bound better than $f(K) = O(\log(K)\log\log(K))$ for Question \ref{mainquestion}.
+However, we believe that without any new ideas, the methods used in this paper are unlikely to yield a bound better than Theorem \ref{improvedFreiman}, i.e., $f(K) = O(\log(K)\log\log(K))$, for Question \ref{mainquestion}.

 We now turn our attention to a more speculative topic: what kinds of results would be required to prove Conjecture \ref{PFR}?
 Before discussing this, let us again discuss the Gowers-Green-Manners-Tao proof of the conjecture in bounded torsion \cite{GGMTTwoTorsion}, \cite{GGMTBoundTorsion}.
 Although the fibring lemma and its immediate consequences are still true for $G = \mathbb{Z}^d$, there are two things present in the bounded torsion case that are missing in the case of unbounded torsion.
 Both issues are barriers to running a ``Ruzsa distance decrement" style argument in general.